pdmfc/nova-info-card/README.md

-# A simple Nova info card
+# Nova Info Card

+This package provides an easy-and-simple way to add notification cards to a Laravel Nova Resource.

 ## Installation